 Look at ways to be efficient in design.
 Often, designs seem efficient but are littered with wastes of space.
 Here are three common examples:

 This is the low hanging fruit!
 The two largest areas to influence development costs are earthwork (grading) and stormwater management.
-For single family and multi-family developments, start with the homes first.
+For single-family and multi-family developments, start with the homes first.
 From here, design back yards to the property boundaries and front yards to the street.
 This reduces the need to move dirt and efficiently manages stormwater.
-Earthwork (grading) is an iterative process.
+Earthwork/grading is an iterative process.
 We typically have several iterations included in a design.
-This also balances and reduces grading, each time reducing costs by as much as 20 percent.
+This also balances and reduces grading, each time reducing costs by as much as 20%.

-Take a holistic approach to land development design.
-Integrate stormwater by turning stormwater conveyance into amenities while minimizing piping.
-Connect residents to features and destinations by planning pedestrian flow.
+For example, integrate stormwater by turning stormwater conveyance into amenities while minimizing piping.
+Connect residents to features and destinations by planning for pedestrian flow.
 Lay out your lots to maximize view corridors.
-Home placement is crucial – don’t block the views of another, or it will impede on the enjoyment of the area.
+Home placement is also crucial – don’t block the views of another or it will diminish enjoyment of the area.

 Everything should add up to a perfect whole.
 Be intentional about seeing the forest through the trees, which sometimes requires adjustments.
 Think about adding trail systems, parks or other shared elements.
-People like feeling part of a group.
-Reinforce that sense of community.
-Use visualizations to attract prospects.
-Show people what they’ll get.
-Experiencing the space before purchasing can help pull in buyers.
-At the same time, visualizations can help turn detractors into supporters.
+People like feeling part of a collective; reinforce the sense of community.
+Use visualizations to empower people to experience your development before ever becoming a resident.
+Experiencing the space before making a purchase creates buy-in and trust, and can help attract buyers.
+Visualizations can even turn detractors into supporters.

 Routines are great for efficiency, and often play an important role in getting a project done quickly.
 But we can’t forget to think outside the box.
 Every land development is unique, each with its own challenges.
 If we fail to incorporate these nuances into the design, we can miss opportunities to change the status quo, and increase ROI.
 Consider the following when selecting products and projects: community amenities such as pools, party rooms and playgrounds may be just the thing to lure in a prospective group of buyers.

 The market, housing trends, interest rates and consumer preferences – among other things, are often out of our control in the world of land development.
-If we remember the fundamentals and stick to the rules, we can positively impact what we do control, give ourselves the best chance for success, increase ROI, and achieve happiness for everyone involved.
+But if we remember the fundamentals and stick to the rules above, we can positively impact what we do control, give ourselves the best chance for success, increase ROI, and achieve happiness for every stakeholder involved.

 Randy Jenniges, PE, is a civil engineer, SEH principal and the company’s director of land development.
 He specializes in maximizing ROI on developments from 40 to more than 1,000 acres.
 Contact Randy